simp/pupmod-simp-simp_bolt/README.md

 ### What simp_bolt affects

-The simp_bolt module can create a local user account on target systems, simp_bolt by default, that has the ability to ``su`` to the root user on the system.
+The simp_bolt module can create a local user account on target systems, simp_bolt by default, that has the ability to `su` to the root user on the system.
 Every effort has been taken to implement this as securely as possible by including an option to manage user security settings.
-Due to the potential to effectively lockout the account, the root user is not permitted to be specified as the target user account if manage user security settings is enabled.
+Due to the potential to effectively lockout the account, the root user is not permitted to be specified as the target user account.
 The target user can be restricted to only login via ssh from specified hosts and also limited to only one login session at a time for the execution of tasks.
 Multiple ssh keys can be specified for the target user to permit different user accounts on the controller to run bolt and provide a degree of attestation.

 The target user's home directory defaults to /var/local/simp_bolt.
 This location